sleepypioneer/titanic_survival_model/README.md

 # Titanic Project 🚢
 A machine learning app to determine the chance of survival on the Titanic based on various features.
+Try it live at https://share.streamlit.io/sleepypioneer/titanic_survival_model/main/src/app.py

 ## Development 🖥️